ivan-pi/blis-fortran/abstract.md

 If only there was a way to do it faster?
 Join this tutorial on Coccinelle, a pattern matching and transformation system, to simplify the task of wrapping a C library with just a couple of simple rules.
 By using the right tools for the job, we show you how the daunting task is broken into smaller manageable pieces.
-Participants are welcome to bring along their own header files and follow along.
+Participants are welcome to bring along their own C header files (or relevant subsets thereof) and follow along.
+We assume participants come with Coccinelle preinstalled on their laptop (it's widely packaged) and have very basic Python knowledge.

 Abstract 2
 Exposing procedures between programming languages is menial and repetitious work,